ablwr/archivematica-docs/admin-manual/installation-setup/installation/installation.rst

 Instructions for new installations
 ==================================

+Archivematica can be installed using packages or Ansible scripts in either CentOS/Redhat or Ubuntu environments.
+It can also be installed using Docker.
-Instructions are provided for the following installation environments:
+At this time, installation instructions are provided for officially tested and supported installation environments:

+* :ref:`Automated install from Github on Ubuntu (14.04 and 16.04) <ansible-git-ubuntu>`
-* :ref:`Manual install of OS packages on Ubuntu <install-ubuntu>`
+* :ref:`Manual install of OS packages on Ubuntu (14.04 and 16.04) <install-ubuntu>`
 * :ref:`Manual install of OS packages on CentOS/Redhat <install-pkg-centos>`

-* :ref:`Automated install from Github on Ubuntu <ansible-git-ubuntu>`
+Installing Archivematica using :ref:`Docker <docker>` is not officially supported for production deployments.
+However, it is the preferred development environment for those who work on Archivematica's code.

-Other combinations work, but are not covered in this documentation.
-Please see the `ansible-archivematica-src`_ repo, the `deploy-pub`_ repo, and ask on the `archivematica-tech`_ mailing list for more details.
+For more information about installation environments, please see the `ansible-archivematica-src`_ repo, the `deploy-pub`_ repo, and ask on the `archivematica-tech`_ mailing list for more details.

-If you are upgrading, please see the :ref:`upgrading instructions <upgrade>`.
+If you are upgrading from a previous version of Archviematica, please see the :ref:`upgrading instructions <upgrade>`.

 .. _advanced: